LF:VLIM051c Immunology - practice - Course Information

 - Teaching methods

 - The course is given in a form of seminars and demonstration of laboratory methods.
-A home reading of selected articles to prepare their presentations, discussion and critical assessment is also included.
+A home reading of selected articles to prepare their presentation, discussion and critical assessment is also included.

 - Assessment methods